Looking for a nourishing snack or breakfast idea to add to your repertoire? Then you have to give this Golden Milk Chia Pudding a try!

 - fiber (a 2-tablespoon serving has 11 grams!)

 - omega-3-fatty acids (a serving has 5 grams!)

 If you have been reading this blog for a while, you probably know that I’m a lover of all things cardamom.
 So I’m pretty excited that this recipe features one of my favorite spices.

 It also has turmeric, which has been shown to have natural anti-inflammatory components.
 The catch is that in order to maximize its absorption you need a dash of black pepper.
 Hence the black pepper in the recipe!

-But if you want an even quicker approach, new ideas, or a complete breakfast through dinner plan, I highly recommend my Living Plate Meal Plans.
-My general recommendation for most people is to start with the anti-inflammatory meal plan–it’s perfect for individuals of all ages and this Golden Milk Chia Pudding is just one of the delicious recipes featured on it.
+But if you want an even quicker approach, new ideas, or a complete breakfast through dinner plan, I highly recommend checking out Living Plate.
+My recommendation for everyone is to use Simple Eats.
+This gives you a non-diet approach to planning meals and has no restrictions.
+It’s perfect for families and this Golden Milk Chia Pudding is just one of the delicious recipes featured on it.

 Golden Milk Chia Pudding

 - 1 ½ cups milk of choice (I used oat milk)

 - 1 5.3 ounce container siggi’s coconut ?yogurt